mkSA45/ShapefileProgram2018/README.md

 Java application to associate nearby bus stops(up to 500m) to a MRT station and output the associations as **lines** to shapefile.

-In QGIS 2.18, the Vector/Research Tools/Select by location highlights the points of the 2 compared layers of points.
-However, when there are MRT stations near to each other, it becomes difficult to ascertain if a bus stop is near to only one or more than one MRT station.
+In QGIS 2.18, the "Vector/Research Tools/Select by location" compares 2 layers of points and highlights points from 1 layer based on the selection in the menu.
+However, when there are multiple MRT stations near to each other, it becomes difficult to determine if a bus stop is near to only one or more than one MRT station.

 ## Main notes